TAN-ZIXUAN/CPEN513/partitioning/report/A3 Partition.md

 2. minimizing edge cutsize

-   We traverse the edges that the node connect to.
-We increase gain if the edge crosses partition.
-We decrease gain if the edge does not crosses partition
+   We traverse the edges that the node connects to.
+We increase gain if the edge crosses partition and decrease gain if the edge does not crosses partition

 ## Test